class Net::IMAP::ResponseParseError

 When parser_state is true, debug info about the parser state is included.
 Defaults to the value of Net::IMAP.debug.

-When parser_backtrace is true, a simplified backtrace is included, containing only frames which belong to methods in parser_class.
+When parser_backtrace is true, a simplified backtrace is included, containing only frames for methods in parser_class (since ruby 3.4) or which have “net/imap/response_parser” in the path (before ruby 3.4).
 Most parser method names are based on rules in the IMAP grammar.

 Source